 Section 1902(a)(42) of the Act requires states to establish Medicaid RAC programs.
 Each state has the flexibility to tailor its RAC program, where appropriate, with guidance from CMS.
 Sixteen states currently have operational RAC programs.
 Federal law provides authority for states to request an exception from the Medicaid RAC requirement(s).
-As of FY 2021, 35 states and the District of Columbia have CMS-approved exceptions to Medicaid RAC implementation (for example, because of the high proportion of beneficiaries enrolled in Medicaid managed care compared to FFS).
+Such an exception may be a partial exception from a